learn-co-students/rspec-fizzbuzz-cb-gh-000/README.md

 You're still not being asked to write your own tests.
 We're simply aiming to understand the purpose of tests and understand how to read RSpec tests better.

-You can review the earlier lesson on TDD and RSpec testing [here](https://learn.co/tracks/web-development-with-ruby-on-rails/ruby/variables-and-methods/tdd-rspec-and-learn).

 # RSpec - Test Driven Development